 NEWS!!
-Judith won two first prizes for photography at the American Rose Society National Convention's photography show this past fall 2012.
+Judith won two first prizes for photography at the American Rose Society National Convention's photography show.
 Six other photos won second & third place & honors as well.

 NEWS!!
-Judith has been invited to read her poem on National Public Radio with Quiddity International Journal!
-Music that she composed is featured.
+Judith read her poem "Deer Road" with music that she wrote on National Public Radio with Quiddity International Journal!
+Click on the link at QUICK LINKS.

 NEWS!!
 Another poem from "The Rumor" is now in Caduceus from Yale Medical Group.
 A different poem from "The Rumor" won Honorable mention from the National League of American Pen Women.
 Three of Judith Cody's poems were awarded quarter-finalist status from the national Pablo Neruda Prize in Poetry, held by Nimrod International Journal.
 These poems were taken from her book of poems in progress, "The Rumor," which is the recipient of numerous other honors as well.